CS21M013/cs6910_assignment3/Attention_seq2seq/README.md

 4. decoder.py - This python file contains the class of the decoders (RNN,LSTM and GRU).
 5. encoder.py - This python file contains the class of the encoders (RNN, LSTM and GRU).
 6. train_util.py - This python file contains functions that aid in the training of the model.
 7. prediction_plots_util.py - This python file contains the functions that help in ploting the attention weights and the connectivity.
+The functions defined in this file have been refered from different sources from the internet and also from the sources provided in the problem statement itself.
 8. hyperparameter_tuning_train.py - This python file contains the function to perform the hyper-paramater tuning or sweeping to get the best parameters of the model.
 9. best_train.py - This python file contains the manual_train function to train and evaluate the best model after hyper-paramter tuning.